The

 A: No. The metal will form a shorted turn and completely

 eliminate any signal.
-You could use some small bore plastic pipe
+You could use some small bore plastic

-lemonade bottle can be sharp.
+plastic lemonade bottle can be sharp.

 Q: The knob shown in some of the pictures has 0 to 10